Extending Neural Keyword Extraction with TF-IDF tagset matching: Related Work

 Another line of research models this problem by exploiting concepts from graph theory.
 Approaches, such as TextRank \citep{mihalcea2004textrank}, Single Rank \citep{wan2008single}, TopicRank \citep{bougouin2013topicrank} and Topical PageRank \citep{sterckx2015topical} build a graph $G$, i.e., a mathematical construct described by a set of vertexes $V$ and a set of edges $E$ connecting two vertices.
 In one of the most recent approaches called RaKUn \cite{vskrlj2019rakun}, a directed graph is constructed from text, where vertexes $V$ and two words $w_{i}, w_{i+1}$ are linked if they appear following one another.
 Keywords are ranked by a shortest path-based metric from graph theory - the load centrality.

 The task of keyword extraction can also be tackled in a supervised way.
-One of the first supervised approaches was an algorithm named KEA \citet{witten2005kea}, which uses only TF-IDF and the term's position in the text as features for term identification.
+One of the first supervised approaches was an algorithm named KEA \citep{witten2005kea}, which uses only TF-IDF and the term's position in the text as features for term identification.
 More recent neural approaches to keyword detection consider the problem as a sequence-to-sequence generation task \cite{meng2017deep} and employ a generative model for keyword prediction with a recurrent encoder-decoder framework and an attention mechanism capable of detecting keywords in the input text sequence whilst also potentially finding keywords that do not appear in the text.

-Finally, the newest branch of models consider keyword extraction as a sequence labelling task and tackle keyword detection with transformers. \citet{sahrawat2019keyphrase} fed contextual embeddings generated by several transformer models (BERT \citep{devlin2018bert}, RoBERTa \citep{liu2019roberta}, GPT-2 \citep{radford2019gpt2}, etc.) into two types of neural architectures, a bidirectional Long short-term memory network (BiLSTM) and a BiLSTM network with an additional Conditional random fields layer (BiLSTM-CRF).
+Finally, the newest branch of models consider keyword extraction as a sequence labelling task and tackle keyword detection with transformers. \citet{sahrawat2019keyphrase} fed contextual embeddings generated by several transformer models (BERT \citep{devlin2018bert}, RoBERTa \citep{liu2019roberta}, GPT-2 \citep{radford2019gpt2}, etc.) into two types of neural architectures, a bidirectional Long short-term memory network (BiLSTM) and a BiLSTM network with an additional Conditional random fields layer (BiLSTM-CRF). \citet{sun2020joint} on the other hand proposed BERT-JointKPE that employs a chunking network to identify phrases and a ranking network to learn their salience in the document.
+By training BERT jointly on the chunking and ranking tasks the model manages to establish balance between the estimation of keyphrase quality and salience.

 Another state-of-the-art transformer based approach is TNT-KID (Transformer-based Neural Tagger for Keyword Identification) \cite{martinc2020tnt}, which does not rely on pretrained language models such as BERT, but rather allows the user to train their own language model on the appropriate domain.
 The study shows that smaller unlabelled domain specific corpora can be successfully used for unsupervised pretraining, which makes the proposed approach easily transferable to low-resource languages.
-It also proposes several modifications to the transformer architecture in order to adapt it for a novel task and improve performance of the model.
+It also proposes several modifications to the transformer architecture in order to adapt it for a keyword extraction task and improve performance of the model.

-\section{Data description}
+\section{Data Description}